deftasparagusanaconda/daamath/readme.md

 DBL_MIN      │ smallest normal double           │ 2⁻¹⁰²²
 DBL_TRUE_MIN │ smallest subnormal double        │ 2⁻¹⁰⁷⁴
 ```

+more exotic 'nan' values are available by using `nan` in the miscellaneous functions section
 <!--
 SI_DVCS      │ hyperfine transition freq  │ 9192631770
 SI_C         │ speed of light             │ 299792458